Guangzhou: Water transport

 There are daily high-speed catamaran services between Nansha Ferry Terminal and Lianhua Shan Ferry Terminal in Guangzhou and the Hong Kong China Ferry Terminal, as well as between Nansha Ferry Terminal and Macau Ferry Pier in Hong Kong.

 Culture

-Within China, the culture of the Cantonese people is a subset of the larger "Southern" or "Lingnan" cultural areas.
-Notable aspects of Guangzhou's cultural heritage include:
+Guangzhou's culture is mainly Cantonese culture, which is a subset of the larger "Southern" or the "Lingnan" culture, followed by Hakka culture.
+Notable aspects of Cantonese cultural heritage include: